kaBeech/tensort/README.md

-As shown above, when sorting a randomly shuffled deck of cards, Quicksort makes 202 positional errors, Mergesort makes 201, Bubblesort makes 4, Logarithmic Tensort makes 51, Basic Mundane Robustsort makes 11, and Basic Magic Robustsort makes only 1!
+As shown above, when sorting a randomly shuffled deck of cards, Quicksort makes 202 positional errors, Mergesort makes 201, Bubblesort makes 4, Logarithmic Tensort makes 51, Basic Mundane Robustsort with Bogosort adjudicator makes 11, and Basic Magic Robustsort makes only 1!

-I'll note here that the results weren't quite as dramatic when adding in a stuck comparator (which gives the same answer it gave previously 50% of the time) in addition to the wonky one (which gives a random answer 10% of the time) .
-Our Recursive Magic Robustsort made an average of 292 positional errors, which well outperformed Mergesort's 747, but was still behind Bubblesort's 97.
+I'll note here that the results weren't nearly as dramatic when adding in a stuck comparator (which gives the same answer it gave previously 50% of the time) in addition to the wonky one (which gives a random answer 10% of the time).
+Our Recursive Magic Robustsort made an average of 292 positional errors in these conditions, which well outperformed Mergesort's 747, but was still behind Bubblesort's 97.

 More benchmarking data can be found in the `data/` directory.
-Before we wrap up, let's look at the runtimes and average error scores (with a wonky comparator) for the largest input list (2048) we benchmarked before removing Bubblesort from the comparisons:
+Before we wrap up, let's look at the runtimes and average error scores (with a wonky comparator) for the largest input list (2048) I benchmarked before removing Bubblesort from the comparisons:

     ----------------------------------------------------------